kaw393939/flask_docker_start/readme.md

 * docker exec -it <containerid> bash <- logs into container (replace <containerid> with the container id)
 * docker run -itp 80:8080 myapp pytest <-runs pytest in the container image

-# Flask Migrate / Alembic Commands
+# Flask Migrate / Alembic Commands - Must delete the migrations and instance folder / database.
+These will reset it
 * flask db init <-initializes migrations (don't need to do this the project has its first migration)
 * flask db migrate -m "Initial migration." <-change the message to whatever describes the schema change
 * flask db upgrade <- applies the migrations